dmx-systems/dmx-documentation/docs/user.rst

 Edits to a topicmap are instantly mirrored to other connected users.
 The size of a topicmap can be well beyond the size of your screen.
 You can move it with your mouse.

-Find out more about working with topicmaps and geomaps in the section on :ref:`Organizing the working context<user-organizing-the-working-context>`.
+Find out more about working with topicmaps, geomaps and tableviews in the section on :ref:`Organizing the working context<user-organizing-the-working-context>`.

 .. _user-the-fit-button: